Eth 2.0 Economics

 *One factor discussed later that validators will consider as well is competition.

 In order to incentivize those that have ETH to stake in the network, there must be some type of reward.
 It's unlikely that many people would stake their ETH for no reward.
-Serenity accomplishes this by paying validators a reward for every block they successfully propose.
-In the latest spec this is a sliding scale based on total network stake.
+Serenity accomplishes this by paying validators a reward for every block they successfully propose and attest.
+This reward is a sliding scale based on total network stake.
 So if total ETH stake is low, the interest rate goes up and as stake rises, it starts to fall.
+The current suggested payouts are as follows:

 Validators earn a cut of the transaction fees that people pay to use the network.
 This is one area that needs more research but currently, the Ethereum network is paying about 600 ETH a day in fees.
 At current rate that's 219,000 ETH a year.
 How this will scale up as we add shards and throughput to the network will be important because it goes into the reward calculation.